Stanford Graduate School of Business Essay Questions and Strategic Guidance, 2024-2025

 The Stanford GSB provides the following guidance: “Describe your aspirations and how your Stanford GSB experience will help you realize them.”

 As the guidance above indicated, this essay requires two main parts.
 One involves your goals and where you are going (and perhaps a mention of where/how these relate to where you have been), and the other concerns how and why the GSB is the right school to help you get there.
-We generally recommend a 40/60 breakdown between the former and the latter.
+We generally recommend a 30/70 breakdown between the former and the latter.
+(Coincidentally, GSB’s suggested target length of 350 words is down from past years when it was 400 words; therefore, every word will have to count to ensure that you are presenting a compelling argument.)

 In describing your goals, include what inspires you about the space you are targeting and the legacy you want to have.
 We find the most effective Essay Bs for the GSB are those that allow the reader to feel the applicant’s excitement.